NativeScript/NativeScript/CONTRIBUTING.md

 ![](./release-contribution-guide-schema.png?raw=true)

-### Here are the steps describes in the diagram above.
+### Here are the steps described in the diagram above.

 1. Checkout release branch
 ```